lammps/lammps/doc/src/group2ndx.rst

 .. code-block:: LAMMPS

-   group2ndx file group-ID args
+   group2ndx file args
-   ndx2group file group-ID args
+   ndx2group file args

 * file = name of index file to write out or read in
 * args = zero or more group IDs may be appended